tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdq:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdq:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,dwc:individualCount and dwc:organismQuantity are bdq:Empty; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:occurrenceStatus is bdqval:NotEmpty; FILLED_IN the value of dwc:occurrenceStatus using the bdqval:defaultOccurrenceStatus Parameter value if dwc:occurrenceStatus,dwc:individualCount and dwc:organismQuantity are bdqval:Empty; otherwise NOT_AMENDED

 #### Information Elements